B. J. Rao: Recognition and outreach

 He worked as a DST-inspire teacher by articulating the current excitements of basic biology to a large number of undergraduate students across India.
-He perceives biology as a complex manifestation of physics-chemistry of a dynamically evolving system and emphasize on design principles in Biology.
+He perceives biology as a complex manifestation of physics-chemistry of a dynamically evolving system and emphasise on design principles in Biology.
 He has given numerous technical as well as public lectures for varied audiences at conferences as well as at research centers.